Requirements

 s or

-uninitialized stack reads.
-In addition to the checks that the memory model
+for details).
+In addition to the checks that the memory model performs, GREASE

-performs, GREASE users can opt into checking additional requirements that
+users can opt into checking additional requirements that assert properties

 To opt into checking a requirement, pass --req <NAME>